LucyWilcox/LucyWilcox.github.io/_portfolio/7_project.markdown

 Created an explict parametric polymorphic typed language that can be used via a shell interface.
 Previously in this class we created several different interpreters and parsers.
 My partner and I built off of this work to create a language which checks types before evaluating.

-It can compute imputs such as:
+It can compute imputs such as

 	---
 	(+ 3 4)  -> 7
 	---

-But will reject:
+But will reject

 	---
 	(+ 3 false) -> error
 	---

 And return an error code.

 The language can also handle first class functions.

 	---
 	(defun add1 (a) ( int) (+ a 1) )
 	(defun istrue (a) ( bool) true )